yankikonnagaland/calonikai/mobile/QUICK_APK_BUILD.md

-# Quick APK Build Instructions
+# Quick APK Build Instructions - CONFLICT RESOLVED ✅

+## iOS In-App Purchase Conflict Fixed
+The iOS-only in-app purchase feature that was causing Android build conflicts has been resolved with platform-specific code separation.

 ## Fastest Way to Get Your Android APK